 - Get recovery codes

 - Check authorized apps

 - How to Recover a Hacked Instagram Account

 If you see an email from Instagram telling you that a change has been requested, take action immediately.
-Do not follow the link in the email – log into Instagram separately and secure your account by changing your password.
+Do not follow the link in the email as it could be a phishing attempt.
+Instead, directly log into Instagram separately and secure your account by changing your password.

 A little-known feature of Instagram is that you can review all of your past account activity.
 Under settings, select “Account Data”.
 This will bring up a screen full of optional pieces of information you can look at.
 I suggest examining password changes and privacy changes as a starting point.